-Section 9.
+Section 11.
 Ending Coverage

-9.1 When Coverage Ends
+11.1 When Coverage Ends

-Except as otherwise provided in this 9.19.1 , a Participant's coverage ends when any of the following occurs:
+Except as otherwise provided in this Section 11.1, a Participant's coverage ends when any of the following occurs:

-- The Participant no longer meets the eligibility requirements - The Participant elects not to participate for the Plan Year - The Participant's death - Termination of the Plan or Program - Failure to pay the required premiums - Failure to reimburse the Program for claims paid by the Program that, under the terms of the Program, you or your Dependent are required to reimburse the Program - Failure to comply with the terms and conditions of the Program or the Plan - Providing false or misleading information to the Program or the Plan
+- The Participant no longer meets the eligibility requirements - The Participant elects not to participate for the Plan Year - The Participant's death - Termination of the Plan or Program - Failure to pay the required premiums - Failure to reimburse the Program for claims paid by the Program that, under the terms of the Program, you or your Dependent are required to reimburse the Program - Failure to comply with the terms and conditions of the Program or the Plans - Providing false or misleading information to the Program or the Plans

-When your Dependent is no longer eligible, or dies, update your enrollment information on the Dow Benefits web site, by using the enrollment form on the Mobility web site, or by contacting the Retiree Service Center or HR Service Center within 90 days of the loss of eligibility.
+When your Dependent is no longer eligible, or dies, update your enrollment information on the Dow Benefits web site or by contacting the HR Service Center within 90 days of the loss of eligibility.
 You may qualify for a reduction in your monthly premium.
 If you qualify for a reduction in premium, the premium will be reduced effective as of the date your updated enrollment information is processed.
 The loss of coverage for your Dependent, however, will occur on the date your Dependent becomes ineligible, whether or not a reduction in your monthly premium occurs.

 If you cease to be eligible to participate in the Program due to a voluntary termination of employment and you are eligible for either The Dow Chemical Company Retiree Medical Program, the Union Carbide Corporation Retiree Medical Care Program, or the Rohm and Haas Retiree Medical Care Program, your coverage terminates on the last day of the month in which you terminate employment.
-If you cease to be eligible to participate in the Program and elect COBRA continuation coverage, your coverage terminates at the times described in How is COBRA Coverage Provided? below.
+If you cease to be eligible to participate in the Program and elect COBRA continuation coverage, your coverage terminates at the times described in How is COBRA Coverage Provided?, below.

-Generally, your Dependent's coverage under the Plan will terminate when your coverage terminates unless your Dependent elects COBRA (See Section 9.2 COBRA Continuation Coverage)
+Generally, your Dependent's coverage under the Plan will terminate when your coverage terminates unless your Dependent: